Are There Number 1 Pencils?

 The current style of production is profiled after pencils developed in 1794 by Nicolas-Jacques Conté.
 Before Conté, pencil hardness varied from location to location and maker to maker.
 The earliest pencils were made by filling a wood shaft with raw graphite, leading to the need for a trade-wide recognized method of production.

 Conté’s method involved mixing powdered graphite with finely ground clay; that mixture was shaped into a long cylinder and then baked in an oven.
 The proportion of clay versus graphite added to a mixture determines the hardness of the lead.
 Although the method may be agreed upon, the way various companies categorize and label pencils isn't.

 Today, many U.S. companies use a numbering system for general purpose, writing pencils that specifies how hard the lead is.
 For graphic and artist pencils and for companies outside the U.S., systems get a little complicated, using a combination of numbers and letters known as the HB Graphite Scale.

 "H" indicates hardness and "B" indicates blackness.
 Lowest on the scale is 9H, indicating a pencil with extremely hard lead that produces a light mark.
 On the opposite end of the scale, 9B represents a pencil with extremely soft lead that produces a dark mark. ("F" also indicates a pencil that sharpens to a fine point.)
 The middle of the scale shows the letters and numbers that correspond to everyday writing utensils: B = No. 1 pencils, HB = No. 2, F = No. 2½, H = No. 3, and 2H = No. 4 (although exact conversions depend on the brand).

 So why are testing centers such sticklers about using only No. 2 pencils?
 They cooperate better with technology because early machines used the electrical conductivity of the lead to read the pencil marks.
 Early scanning-and-scoring machines couldn't detect marks made by harder pencils, so No. 3 and No. 4 pencils usually resulted in erroneous results.
 Softer pencils like No. 1s smudge, so they're just impractical to use.
-So No. 2 pencils became the industry standard.
+Which is how No. 2 pencils became the industry standard.